USA / USD

 ISO 9001:2015 Requirements

-The ISO 9001:2015 standard is a set of requirements that determines the framework for an organization's quality management system.
-Since these requirements should apply to any organization of any size and in any industry worldwide, they are written in a rather generic way.
-The downside is that it's rather hard to understand what exactly the standard prescribes.
+The ISO 9001:2015 standard is a set of requirements that set the framework for an organization's quality management system.
+Since the requirements should apply to any organization in any industry and of any size worldwide, they had to be written in a rather generic way.
+The downside is that it's rather hard to understand what exactly the standard stipulates.
 This article will shed some light.

 Requirements for a Quality Management System

-The ISO 9001:2015 requirements stipulate the processes of a quality management system, but what does this mean?
+The ISO 9001:2015 requirements stipulate the processes of a quality management system but what does this mean?
 A quality management system is vastly more than quality control.
-While quality control is generally well understood, a quality management system refers to the management of the entire company and its processes.
+While quality control refers to checking certain features of products or services to verify that they conform to requirements, a quality management system is about the management of the entire company and its processes.
 As such, the ISO 9001 standard affects virtually the entire company.

 The 10 Clauses